JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 ### Limit Number of Simultaneously Running Builds

-Specify the number of builds of the same configuration that can run simultaneously on all agents.
-This option helps avoid the situation, when all the agents are busy with the builds of a single project.
-Enter 0 to allow an unlimited number of builds to run simultaneously.
+You can limit for the number of builds that can run simultaneously on all agents.
+This option helps improve allocating resources for your builds and avoid the situation when all agents are busy with the builds of a single project.

+You can limit the total number of builds for a build configuration and configure granular limits per branch using the related fields:
+- for a build configuration, enter the total maximum number of builds.
+The number is set to 0 by default allowing an unlimited number of builds to run simultaneously.
+- for a build limit per branch, enter the new-line separated list of rules.
+Each rule must be in form of `branch:number`, where `branch` is either a logical branch name or a pattern containing * and `number` specifies the maximum number of builds which can run simultaneously in each branch matching the pattern.
+0 allows an unlimited number of builds in the specified branch.

 <seealso>
         <category ref="concepts">